 From Wikipedia.
-The photo is a public domain.
+The photo is in the public domain.
 Author: Rdsmith4 File Itsukushima Floating Shrine.jpg 8 /05/04

-The Genji army pushed the Heike all the way to the southern part of Japan.
-The Heike was defeated at the place called Dan-no-Ura (壇ノ浦 ) near Kyushu area (九州) at 1185.
-Yoritomo set up the Kamakura Bakufu (Kamakura government) in Kamakura.
-After Yoritomo’s death, his wife Masako proved herself as a very able politician and she saved Kamakura Bakufu when they were attacked by the central government.
 Here is one famous story about her.
-When Yoritomo went around for different women in the town of Kamakura, Masako sent her men to follow her husband and set the fire of the woman’s house whom her husband was after.
-Masako is well-known as a jealous wife in Japanese history.
-But in her mind, the Hojo was the one who made Yoritomo the head of the Kamakura Bakufu.
-Without the aid of the Hojo, Yoritomo had no chance to be what he became.
+When Yoritomo used to go around to see other women in the town of Kamakura, Masako sent her men to follow her husband and had them set fire to the house of the woman whom her husband was after.
+In her mind, the Hojo was the one who made Yoritomo the head of the Kamakura Bakufu.
+Without aid from the Hojo family, Yoritomo had no chance to be what he became.

 Tsurugaoka Hachiman-gu in Kamakura Author: Urashimataro From Wikipedia Photo is public domain

-Tsurugaoka Hachiman-gu is one of the major shrines in Kamakura.
-It is a walking distance from the Kamakura train station.
-In the photo, there is a big shrine on top of the long steps.
-Every year on Dec 31, a large number of people come to here to listen to the Joya-no-Kane (除夜の鐘: The night watch bells on New Year’s Eve)
+Tsurugaoka Hachimangu is one of the major shrines in Kamakura.
+It is a walking distance of Kamakura train station.
+In the photo above, there is a big shrine at the top of the long steps.
+Every year on Dec 31, a large number of people come to the shrine to listen to the Joya-no-Kane (除夜の鐘: the night watch bells on New Year’s Eve)